Hopf algebra gauge theory on a ribbon graph: Introduction

 \subsubsection{1.
 For a finite-dimensional ribbon Hopf algebra, gauge theory on a `vertex neighbourhood' is essentially unique.}

 By a {\em vertex neighbourhood}, we simply mean a cyclically-ordered directed rooted tree of height one:

 but our terminology emphasises that we think of these as obtained from a larger graph by cutting all of the edges surrounding a single vertex, and gluing new vertices to the loose ends.
 Studying Hopf algebra gauge theory on such simple graphs (\S\ref{subsec:vertex_nb}) shows that allowing non-cocommutativity strongly constrains our choice of gauge Hopf algebra $K$.
-However, we show that these constraints can be satisfied---and in an essentially unique way determined by the `locality conditions' in our definition---provided we take the Hopf algebra to be {\em quasitriangular}.
+However, we show that these constraints can be satisfied---and in an essentially unique way determined by the `locality conditions' in our definition---provided we take the Hopf algebra to be {\em quasitriangular} and require that the algebra for an $n$-valent vertex is built up from the one for a vertex with a single edge end via the braided tensor product of $K$-right module algebras.
 Moreover, considering consistency with reversing the orientation of edges leads us to demand that our Hopf algebra has a {\em ribbon} element.

 {\bf Theorem 1:} A Hopf algebra gauge theory on a vertex neighbourhood is essentially unique.
 The relevant $K$-module algebra structure on $K\exoo{v}$ is related to the braided tensor product of $K$-module algebras and dual to a two-sided twist deformation of $K\exoo{v}$ with a cocycle involving multiple copies of its universal $R$-matrix.